jeremiah-shaulov/tsa/generated-doc/interface.UserPreferences/README.md

 #### 📄 `readonly` useLabelDetailsInCompletionEntries?: `boolean`

-> Indicates whether `CompletionEntry.labelDetailscompletion entry label details` are supported.
+> Indicates whether `entry label details` are supported.
 > If not, contents of `labelDetails` may be included in the [CompletionEntry.name](../interface.CompletionEntry/README.md#-name-string) property.